 So, should you choose a therapist or a psychologist?
 The choice is up to you.

-If you would prefer to find someone to help you make changes in your lifestyle and habits to better your mental health, then choose a therapist.
+If you want someone who will use data and research to diagnose and get to the root of your problem, choose a psychologist.
+If you would prefer to find someone to help you make changes in your lifestyle and habits to better your mental health, choose a therapist.

 *THE ABOVE IS NOT, AND SHALL NOT BE CONSIDERED AS, A PROFESSIONAL OR MEDICAL ADVICE.